Nirj2004/Nirj2004/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working at ...
 APPLE INC.
 - 👨‍💻 Personal repository that I am currently working on: ...
-Malsand.
+MALSAND.
 - 🤔 I’m looking for help with ...
 Anything related to Software Engineering and Development & Cybersecurity.
 - 💬 Ask me about ...
 Anything about tech.😉
 - 📫 How to reach me: ...
 [Website](https://github.com/Nirj2004/)